 At the moment there is no sign that regulations are being tightened and the existing situation is simply not going to protect us from the statistically inevitable number of well integrity failures that will occur if fracking is allowed to go ahead.

-Even the wells they are drilling for exploratory purposes, like the one at Anna’s Road within sight of Cypress Point, may have integrity problems in the future.
+Even the wells they are drilling for exploratory purposes, like the one at Preston New Road, may have integrity problems in the future.
 It seems that the regulatory authorities have left a gaping hole by refusing to insist on properly monitored cement bond logs.

-With there being no guarantees that the companies that follow Cuadrilla into this new Klondike will be anything like as professional or transparent, let’s hope we don’t all learn from that mistake the hard way.
+With there being no guarantees that the companies that follow Cuadrilla into this new Klondike will act in a professional or transparent way, so let’s hope we don’t all learn from that mistake the hard way.